 2. Certificates of Deposit (CDs)

-Factoid: According to the National Association of Home Builders, the average age of a first-time homebuyer is 33 and the average first-time buyer household had an income of $64,074.
+Interesting Fact: According to the National Association of Home Builders, the average age of a first-time homebuyer is 33 and the average first-time buyer household has an income of $64,074.

 3. U.S. Treasury Bills